 Step 2: Mark The Lighter Side of The Tire

 Now, you have set your RC tire on the tire balancer successfully.
 So, this time you need to give the tire a little gentle tap so that the tire starts whirling around.

 Make sure it is not whirling too fast.
 So, the tire keeps on whirling and also moving back and forth.
 Yes, you read that right.
 You can see the tire moving back and forth a bit.

-So, that ensures that the tire is not balanced properly.
-And when the tire stops rotating, observe the stopping point.
+So, it ensures that the tire is not balanced properly.
+When the tire stops rotating, observe the stopping point.

 You would notice that one side of the tire is lower than the other side.
-And this lower side is basically the heavier side.
+This lower side is basically the heavier side.

 Now, get a market to mark the top of the tire.
 Or else, you can mark the heavier side too.
 But try to keep the mark as light as possible.